Government funding for towns

 The consultant’s report, Cushman and Wakefield Future High Street Fund Report (PDF, 231KB), recommended that that the strongest bids could be made for Crewe and Macclesfield, the boroughs two principal towns, and that expressions of interest should be submitted for both these centres.

 The consultant’s recommendations were agreed by the Portfolio Holder for Housing, Planning and Regeneration and the Executive Director for Place and expressions of interest for both Crewe and Macclesfield in March 2019.

-It is noted that a second round of applications will be invited next year when other towns will be given further consideration.
+It is noted that a further round of applications is expected to be invited in 2020 when other towns will be given consideration for FHSF funding.

-Historic England are now inviting Expressions of Interest in the High Streets Heritage Action Zones scheme which forms a key part of the Government’s wider Future High Streets programme.
+In May 2019 Historic England invited Expressions of Interest in the High Streets Heritage Action Zones scheme which forms a key part of the Government’s wider Future High Streets programme.
 There were strict criteria for this fund, the main one being that the scheme needs to be in a conservation area in a town centre.

 With this in mind, we again commissioned an expert consultant team to undertake a further independent assessment of towns in the borough and to recommend which town centre should be the subject of any expressions of interest.

 The consultant’s report, HSHAZ Centres review (PDF, 4.2MB) recommended that Macclesfield performs best against the criteria and an Expression of Interest was submitted to Historic England in July 2019.